 Naturally, the gods were worried as their positions were being threatened.

-Now, demon-kings with powers have a bad rap in ancient lore, and with good evidence too.
-Ancient history showed that eventually, they helped flip the balance of the equation in favor of evil in the world.
+Demon-kings with powers have a bad rap in ancient lore, and with good evidence too.

 So it was that with trepidation, the gods sought to intervene in the demon-king’s latest endeavor to perform a powerful yagna (or sacrificial worship) that would give him dominion over the three worlds.